Executive Office of the President

 2/25

-DOGE announces they have launched the feature on their website showing contract cancellations (many of these savings are later shown to be wildly erroneous)
+DOGE announces via their X account that they have launched a new feature on their website showing the wall of savings from contract cancellations (many of these savings are later shown to be wildly erroneous, an issue that persists to this day).

 2/26